hipe/tmx/doc/004-using-the-TODO-stack.md

     the last line of the file.

   - add items when you think of them.
-    - you can `echo "do this thing" >> doc/todo.list`
+    - you can `echo "do this thing" >> TODO.stack`
     - clean up the ordering/wording whenever before your next commit

   - remove items when they're finished
-    - it's find to add and remove items without commiting them as desired.
+    - it's fine to add and remove items without committing them as desired.

   - if you want to get silly, you can in effect track author and creation date with version control just by using version control alone, provided